Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-11-22-django-multiple-file-upload-using-ajax.markdown

 We will follow the same strategy for the next examples as well.

-Now where the magic happens, in the client side.
+Now where the magic happens: the client side.
 First the required jQuery File Upload scripts:

 **photos/basic_upload/index.html**